APPIC Program Match Number 150912

 Neuropsychological assessment experience may be available to the pediatric psychology track intern, depending on the intern’s interests and prior experience.
 Interns are expected to complete one assessment every 3 weeks, for a total of 15 assessments during the training year.
 They also attend the weekly Neuropsychology Seminar.

-All psychological assessment experiences are supervised by our pediatric neuropsychologists.
+All psychological assessment experiences are supervised by our pediatric psychologists and neuropsychologists

 Pediatric psychology interns work five days per week, although rotating responsibility for coverage of weekend consultations is necessary (approximately one weekend every 6 weeks).
 Hours worked per week vary, but are generally 40-50, depending on case load, special interests, and consultation coverage.